 One space you might not want to go heavy on blue: the dining room.
 The color has been shown to depress the appetite; some theorize that’s because there are hardly any blue foods found in nature.
-Then again, if you’re trying to cut calories, consider buying cobalt-blue plates or cornflower place mats.
+Then again, if you’re trying to cut calories, consider buying indigo plates or navy place mats.

 Get the Green Light

 Like blue, green is associated with nature and considered a calming color.
 The reason for the latter may be due in part to green’s being the easiest color for humans (or to be precise, the cones of the human eye) to perceive, thanks to its position in the middle of the visible color spectrum.
 People can also perceive more variations of green than of any other color.

 Because green creates feelings of serenity and security, it’s popular in hospitals and other medical facilities.
 That could be one reason it’s not as pervasive as blue in home decor (though green sofas have grown increasingly popular recently).
 Another might be that some shades of green can be unflattering to certain skin tones, and at least one study suggests that darker greens such as olive have negative connotations.

 No matter which palette you settle on for a room, there’s a foolproof way to introduce a soothing dose of green—with plants, real or faux.
 The artful eye of Mother Nature ensures that they’ll complement every color scheme.